FahadUddin92/NED-University-of-Engineering-Technology-CISE-Department-s-website/README.md

 NED_CISE
 ========

 Website I developed for NED CIS.
-If selected, it should be live soon.
+The site is live <a href="http://www.neduet.edu.pk/cise">here</a>.